On the eve of the New Year, students of SevSU planted more than five thousand grape seedlings

 On New Year’s Eve, at the training ground of the Institute for City Development, students of the «Viticulture and Winemaking» profile of the specialty «Gardening» of SevSU planted six varieties of grapes.
 On 2 hectares (01 rows), in holes made in an unusual way turned out to be 5.5 thousand seedlings.
 Cocourt, Chardonnay, Pinot Blanc, Pinot Noir, Merlot and Cabernet Sauvignon are three white and three red grape varieties for a future exclusive wine.
 The choice of varieties was coordinated with the Research Institute «Magarach».
-This
+This is reported by the press service of Sevastopol State University.

 Our credo is to work with our scientific organizations.
 Research Institute «Magarach» today is a backbone scientific community that provides expert opinions to structures involved in winemaking and viticulture.
 All seedlings are zoned, that is, tied to the region.
 They have already wintered in the Crimea, they know and feel our climate zone.
 Most seedlings of the Cabernet Sauvignon variety, their 413, 600 grape seedlings «Merlot No., 600 — “Sauvignon blanc No., 45 — «Pinot blanc», 40 – Pinot Noir and White Kokura 1 200, — said German Romanov, Deputy Director of the City Development Institute.